jjiayu/Locomotion-Control-using-Mixed-Integer_Optimization/README.md

         - **May consider to ask for the solution in the forum or github, when matlab interface is not good enough.**

     - Knitro Dynamic Library File Name/Version
-        - Currently, due to unknown reasons, we need to rename the Knitro dynamic library "libknitroXXXX.so" to "libknitro1030.so".
+        - Currently, due to unknown reasons, we need to rename the Knitro dynamic library "libknitroXXXX.so"/"libknitro.so" to "libknitro1030.so".
-        - Recompile CasADi from source may solve the problem.
-It has been verified that recompilation of python interface works. **We need to try to recompile Matlab interface to verify if it works for Matlab.**
+        - Recompile CasADi from source can solve the problem.
-        - **Stop investigating this issue as long as there is no weired things happen for Matlab interface.**
         - **May need to install Knitro 1030 to adapt to the CasADi interface**
         - **Ask solution from google forum or Github if something unexpected happened.**